Reference for the Mosaic class Core::RotateTouchHandler

 Due to its ancestry from the Core::View class, the touch handler can be arranged within its Owner or if Embedded == 'true' within the boundary area of an Core::Outline view in the same manner as it is done with all regular views.

-The touch handler itself is invisible except the Embedded Wizard Composer, where all handler appear as semitransparent rectangles.
+The touch handler itself is invisible except the Embedded Wizard Composer, where all handler appear as semitransparent rectangles with a cross at the resulting center position.
 This allows you to interact with the handlers during the design time.

 var int32 Angle;